 To control the computer mining and synthesis processes, we need something that stands in for natural language.
 Linguistic theory tells us that language use is not reducible to the algorithms expressed in computer science.
 But if “computers” are to be a mediator of social discourse, must not the type of knowledge representation be more structured than human language?
 What can we do?

-The issues of knowledge evocation and encoding of knowledge representation shape this most critical of inquiries.
+The issues of knowledge evocation and encoding of knowledge representation shape the most critical inquiries.

 According to our viewpoint, the computer does not, and cannot, have tacit knowledge to disambiguate natural language, in spite of several decades of effort to create knowledge technologies that have “common sense”.
 Based on principled argument a community of natural scientists has argued that the computer will not have tacit knowledge; ever.

-The new operational technology is based on operational class:object informational pairing .
-A simple and well-defined extension to this operational technology supports a Differential Ontology Framework (DOF) that has an open loop architecture showing critical dependency on human sensory and cognitive acuity.
+A work around for this quandary is suggested in terms of a Differential Ontology Framework (DOF) that has an open loop architecture showing critical dependency on human sensory and cognitive acuity.
 An Appendix to this paper discusses the DOF.

 The many to many technologies allow relief from the stealth that asymmetric threats are depending on.
 The relief comes when machine ontology is used as a means to represent, in the abstract, the social discourse.
 This representation can be done via the development and algorithmic interaction of human structured knowledge artifacts.

 The evolution of user structured knowledge artifacts in knowledge ecosystems must be validated by community perception of that structure.
 In this way the interests of communities is established through a private to public vetting of perception.
 Without protection for privacy built in the technology, and protected by law, this validation cannot be successful and the technology will fail to have fidelity to what is actually the true structure of social discourse.